 Banila Co.
 Clean It Zero doesn’t have any added fragrance, but it does have a very pleasant, vaguely floral-fruity smell.
-It actually reminded me a lot of the Bath & Body Works Cherry Blossom fragrance line.
+It reminds me a lot of the Bath & Body Works Cherry Blossom fragrance line.
 It’s not overpowering, and completely disappears as soon as the product is rinsed away.

 Banila Co.
 Clean It Zero consistently removed all my makeup with ease.
 The first time I used it, I opted not to use my eye makeup remover beforehand to see if this products would remove my stubborn, waterproof eye makeup.
-It does remove waterproof waterproof eyemakeup, however, I got it in my eyes.
-It didn’t sting at all, but it did blur y vision for a couple of minutes – things looked the way I’d imagine they would if I wore glasses made of Vaseline.
-Rather than continue to content with the temporary blindness, I decided not to use this cleansing balm to remove eye makeup going forward, but I imagine there are many people more graceful than I am that have no problem not getting this in their eyes.
+It does remove waterproof waterproof eye makeup, however – I got it in my eyes.
+It doesn’t sting at all, but it did blur my vision for a couple of minutes – things looked the way I’d imagine they would if I wore glasses made of Vaseline.
+Rather than continue to contend with the temporary blindness, I decided not to use this cleansing balm to remove eye makeup going forward, but I imagine there are many people more graceful than I am that have no problem not getting this in their eyes.

 Where to Buy